-Evidence gathering sessions and site visits - late November 2018 to February 2019.
-Analyse findings / develop recommendations - March 2019 Report published - Spring 2019 Reporting arrangements The Director of Housing, Regeneration & Planning will coordinate a response to Cabinet to the recommendations of the panel's final report.
-Publicity ТВС Constraints/Barriers/Risks We aim to complete the draft report before the end of spring 2019.
+Evidence gathering sessions and site visits - late November 2018 to April 2019.
+Analyse findings / develop recommendations - May 2019 Report published - Spring/Summer 2019 Reporting arrangements The Director of Housing, Regeneration & Planning will coordinate a response to Cabinet to the recommendations of the panel's final report.
+Publicity TBC Constraints/Barriers/Risks We aim to complete the draft report by the spring/summer of 2019.
 However, we are aware that the panel may receive a large amount of evidence so this may prove to be a challenging timescale.
 If the panel later determines that this timescale is not sufficient to the gather and analyse the evidence required then it may be necessary to extend the schedule.
 In that context we should bear in mind that it is possible that the membership of the panel could change following the Annual Council meeting in May 2019.
 Officer Support Lead officer: Dominic O'Brien, Principal Scrutiny Officer, 020 8489 5896, Dominic.Obrien@haringey.gov.uk